Barbell Close-Grip Bench Press

 Range of Motion

-Lower the bar until it lightly touches the chest or is slightly above, and press until the elbows are fully extended.
+Lower bar until it lightly touches lower chest or upper abdomen; press until arms are fully extended over chest.

 Safety